SunatP/ITCS443_Parallel/Exercise/EX3/README.md

     }
     MPI_Bcast(&input, 1, MPI_INT, 0, MPI_COMM_WORLD); // Process 0 must Bcast to all process
     MPI_Scatter(A,total_size/numprocs,MPI_INT,&reciver,chunk_size,MPI_INT,0,MPI_COMM_WORLD);
-    // Use Scatter for separate processes to all process
+    // Use Scatter for separate data to all process

     for(i=0;i<total_size/numprocs;i++) // use for loop for increment value {